使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Operator

-Jim Marrone, Singular Research.
+(Operator Instructions) Jim Marrone, Singular Research.

 Jim Marrone - Analyst

 That's a very insightful question, Jim.
 So let's be really clear.
-When customers like Walmart, Home Depot, You can name any one of the large retailers were faced with 145% tariffs last April.
-They panicked.
+When customers like Walmart, Home Depot, you can name any one of the large retailers were faced with 145% tariffs last April, they panicked.
 They had empty shelves.

 Jim Marrone - Analyst